Synthetic-Physiology-Lab/DeepFUCCI/README.md

 to obtain an initial classification based on intensities.
 More details can be found in the `DataPreparation` folder.

+Scripts can be found in the `Classification` folder.

 ## Tracking

 The segmented cells can be tracked, which yields cell-specific FUCCI intensities.